robincornett/display-featured-image-genesis/README.md

 * Built by [Robin Cornett](http://robincornett.com/)

 ## Changelog

+### 2.3.4 - 2015-11-13
+* added: filters to modify image priority as well as hook (due to Workstation Pro theme)
+* improved: checks for ability to output and what to output
+* bugfix: fix variables passed to javascript (centering, fade)
+* bugfix: update image ID database query (backwards compat)

 ### 2.3.3 - 2015-09-08
 * bugfix: corrected logic on title/excerpt output for front/posts page